akshatakumble/MLOps/Labs/Airflow_Labs/README.md

 - **file.csv** (training): Must include the feature columns used for clustering.
 Default: `BALANCE`, `PURCHASES`, `CREDIT_LIMIT`.
 Extra columns are allowed and ignored.
 - **test.csv**: Same feature columns; one or more rows.
 The pipeline predicts on the first row and returns its cluster id.

-Missing or misnamed columns raise a clear error at runtime.

 ### Configuring paths and columns